 We will take a case scenario where a renter is about to purchase their new first home as a first time home buyer:

-- Will take a renter who would be considering purchasing the $100,000 home versus renting a home that has a market value of $100,000.
+- Will take a renter who would be considering purchasing the $100,000 home versus renting a home that has a market value of $100,000

-- On a home purchase, you will need to put down at least $1,000 earnest money.
+- On a home purchase, you will need to put down at least $1,000 earnest money

-- You will need 3.5% of the purchase price of $100,000 (or $3,500) for a FHA Loan to show the lender that you have the down payment covered.
+- Will need 3.5% of the purchase price of $100,000 (or $3,500) for an FHA Loan to show the lender that down payment is covered

-Since you already gave the $1,000 earnest money, you need to cover $2,500.
+Since you already gave them $1,000 earnest money, need to cover $2,500:

-- All real estate transactions have closing costs.
+- All real estate transactions have closing costs

-- Lets figure closing costs on this home purchase will be $5,000.
+- Let’s figure closing costs on this home purchase will be $5,000

 - The closing costs of $5,000 can be covered with sellers concessions and/or lender credit.

-- This is because closing costs can be covered by sellers concessions and/or lender credit or the combination of both.
+- This is because closing costs can be covered by sellers concessions and/or lender credit or the combination of both

 Let’s look on a monthly basis now: